ePages-de/epages-devportal/beyond-essence/inventory/switch-buttons.md

 An inactive switch button is displayed without any content.
 Whereas an active switch button comes with additional content that is displayed prominently in a beige-highlighted area right below the switch button.

+Implement switch buttons to give merchants two mutually exclusive options:

+* off: the feature is disabled/inactive
+* on: the feature is enabled/active

+Thus, a switch button makes particularly clear if a feature is active or not.

+that the states of the switch should be visibly clear and distinctive so that the merchant could avoid applying effort to understand if the option is active or not

 ## Position

 Switch buttons may be positioned on a card together with further UI elements that relate to a specific feature.

 ## Behavior